-Te Whānau o Waipareira have supported and led major advancements and activities for the West Auckland community, urban Māori and continue to be a key driver in advocacy.
+Te Whānau o Waipareira has supported and led major advancements and activities for the West Auckland community, urban Māori and continue to be a key driver in advocacy.

 Wai 414 Waitangi Tribunal Claim was a highly public and controversial claim Waipareira brought against the Community Funding Authority.
 Through this claim Waipareira argued that a non-tribal group of Māori has rights under the Treaty of Waitangi.